 Federal Law Places a Strict Time Limit on Jones Act Lawsuits

 Lawsuits for deckhand injuries resemble personal injury lawsuits that result from any other accident.
 The injured party must show that their employer’s failure to keep them safe resulted in their injury.
-This may involve proving a failure to provide proper safety gear, inadequate security measures, a lack of training, or even that a vessel was unseaworthy.
+This negligence may involve proving a failure to provide proper safety gear, inadequate security measures, a lack of training, or even an unseaworthy vessel.

 The legal team at Laborde Earles Injury Lawyers could provide more information about how deckhand injury cases closely resemble lawsuits that allege personal injury.
 We can also work to ensure that a case is not dismissed because of an inability to file a lawsuit within the legally prescribed time limits.

 New Orleans Deckhand Injury Lawyer Near Me (504) 777-7777

 On top of helping you file a lawsuit on time, you can expect us to handle all the other aspects of your case while you focus on recovering from your injuries.

 Collect and Organize Evidence